-Concept of authorized representative
+Concept of authorised representative

-relative, a regular employee, an advocate, a chartered accountant, a cost accountant, a company secretary, or any person with prescribed qualifications.
-It is also provided that indirect tax gazetted officers can appear as authorized representative after one year from retirement.
+For this purpose, “authorised representative” has been defined in the Act itself.
+Broadly, it includes a relative, a regular employee, an advocate, a chartered accountant, a cost accountant, a company secretary, or any person with prescribed qualifications.
+It is also provided that indirect tax gazetted officers can appear as authorised representative after one year from retirement.

-The GST law also provides for some disqualifications for an authorized representative such as dismissal from government service, conviction under some specified Acts, insolvency, misconduct, etc. Such orders of disqualification are, however, required to be passed after following the principles of natural justice.
+The GST law also provides for some disqualifications for an authorised representative such as dismissal from government service, conviction under some specified Acts, insolvency, misconduct, etc. Such orders of disqualification are, however, required to be passed after following the principles of natural justice.

 Appeal to the High Court

-The law provides that either side (department or party), if aggrieved by any order passed by the State Bench or Area Bench of the Tribunal, may file an appeal to the High Court and the High Court may admit such appeal if it is satisfied that the case involves a substantial question of law.
+The law provides that either side (department or party) if aggrieved by any order passed by the State Bench or Area Bench of the Tribunal may file an appeal to the High Court and the High Court may admit such appeal if it is satisfied that the case involves a substantial question of law.
 It is to be noted that on facts, the tribunal is the final authority.

 Appeals to the High Court are to be filed within 180 days, but the HC has the power to condone delay on being satisfied of sufficient cause for the same.

 On being satisfied that a substantial question of law is involved, the High Court shall formulate that question, and the appeal shall be heard only on the question so formulated.
-However, the High Court has the power to hear the appeal on any other substantial question of law, if it is satisfied that the case involves such question.
+However, the High Court has the power to hear the appeal on any other substantial question of law if it is satisfied that the case involves such question.
 The High Court shall decide the questions of law so formulated and deliver such judgment thereon containing the grounds on which such decision is founded and may award such cost as it deems fit.
 The High Court may determine any issue which has not been determined by the Tribunal or has been wrongly determined by the Tribunal, by reason of a decision on such questions of law.

 Appeal to the Supreme Court